57 Definitive Practice Management Tips from the Leading 57 Dental Experts

 Bottom line, live the life you deserve and want.
 Get off that hamster wheel!

 26. Sell the treatment your patients need and want, and do your best to always accommodate for same day treatment or commitment.
 Do not put off a willing and eager patients for insurance approvals.
 I currently work in the medical billing field and have clients nationwide treating sleep apnea.
-The offices with the largest amount of volume in claims are the ones who have the patients commit to treatment and sign off on financial responsibility.
+The offices with the largest amount of volume in claims are the ones that have the patients commit to treatment and sign off on financial responsibility.

 The offices overly concerned about pre-authorization and telling patients what they expect insurance to cover have a lot of volume in pre-authorizations, but do not translate to claims for completed services.